 I realized at that point that if I didn't calm myself down that I would go crazy inside my own head and no one would could help me.
 Though I was on a ventilator, in my head I did deep breathing exercises.
 (At the time, I think that I thought that I was actually breathing.)
 I listened to the clicking of machines and tried to focus on those.
 Then I started counting the sound of something that seemed repetitive.
-That gave me enough to focus on until I eventually drifted off again."
+That gave me enough to focus on until I eventually drifted off again.

-From Redditor XxBURNBOYxX:
+From Redditor /u/XxBURNBOYxX:

-"I'm a burn survivor.
+I'm a burn survivor.
 I was in an explosion in my backyard when I was seven years old.
 While I was in the hospital, I was in a medically induced coma to make my chances of surviving higher.

 I do remember a few things that happened while I was in said coma.
 I remember my father reading the seventh book of the Magic Tree House to me and I remember hearing the screams of new patients that would come in.
-But I couldn't move my body at all or give any signs that I could hear my family or medical staff."
+But I couldn't move my body at all or give any signs that I could hear my family or medical staff.

-You Could Think You Died
+You Might Think You've Died

-"I spent eight days in a coma last year after a particularly traumatic surgery, my waking thoughts were wondering if I had died or made it.
-I couldnt open my eyes and I was on a medical air mattress so I felt like I was floating.
+I spent 8 days in a coma last year after a particularly traumatic surgery, my waking thoughts were wondering if I had died or made it.
+I couldn't open my eyes and I was on a medical air mattress so I felt like I was floating.
 This led me to think that I had died, and I remember thinking it wasn't so bad and wondering if my dad would come find me.

 Once I realized that I was still alive, I thought I had been injured fighting in a war and worried that my wife might not know I was still alive.
 Trying to communicate with the nurses while intubated and drugged was very difficult.
 What I learned later from my wife is that she was there the whole time and while I was fighting against the doctors and nurses I would immediately calm down and cooperate when she held my hand and sang to me.

-It still brings tears to my eyes to think of the love and devotion she has shown to me during this time."
+It still brings tears to my eyes to think of the love and devotion she has shown to me during this time.

-"My dad was in a coma for about two months a couple years ago.
+My dad was in a coma for about two months a couple years ago.
 Recently, we were talking about the whole thing, and he told me that he had dreamed/hallucinated that he lived for 10 years, and did all sorts of things during that time.
 He said it was very vivid, and he walked across the country a couple times during it.